Frequently Asked Questions

 What's the first session like?

-Our first meeting will be an assessment to look at what might bring you to counselling, why now and to see if we're happy to work with each other.
+Our first meeting will be an assessment to look at what brings you to therapy - why now - and to see if we're happy to work with each other.

 How many sessions will I need?

-I can offer long-term work (one year and beyond) - although I do have considerable experience working short-term (6 or 12 sessions)
+I can offer both long-term work (one year and beyond) and short-term (6 or 12 sessions)

 What are your available times?

 What about getting to you?

 From Elephant and Castle, you can get the following buses towards Camberwell Green - 35, 45, 68, 468, 12, 176, 171, or 40.

 In terms of travel, where are you in Southwark?

 I'm in zone 2, in the SE5 area of Southwark - just about 10 minutes away from Elephant and Castle or Oval.